theheraldproject/theheraldproject.github.io/payload/inner.md

 There are many reasons individual countries' inner packets may vary:-

 - A different appetite for privacy vs national security, and thus more data needing to be shared
-   - E.g. one country may be decentralised, another centralised, but using the [Squire Envelope payload](/payload/envelope) would allow for international interoperability still
+   - E.g. one country may be decentralised, another centralised, but using the [Herald Envelope payload](/payload/envelope) would allow for international interoperability still
 - Requiring the sharing of more epidemiologically useful information (E.g. phones were outside, phone orientation, GPS location)

-Note: We recommend the [Squire Secured inner payload](/payload/secured) as this provides full epidemiological information as well as ensuring national security and individual privacy.
+Note: We recommend the [Herald Secured inner payload](/payload/secured) as this provides full epidemiological information as well as ensuring national security and individual privacy.

 ## How to implement a custom inner payload